MaggieKibe/MaggieKibe/README.md

 I'm Margaret Kibe, a highly motivated Virtual Assistant/Operations Manager with a proven track record of over 3 years in organizing, managing, and analyzing CRM data, coordinating and implementing personalized outreach campaigns, and helping generate content accordingly.

-- 💻 I am a CRM specialist with experience carrying out CRM operations on **ZOHO** and **HubSpot**.
+- 💻 I am a CRM specialist with experience in CRM operations on **ZOHO** and **HubSpot**.
-- 📊 Data entry and list segmentation as well as report generation and information organization are some of my key strengths.
+- 📊 Data entry, list segmentation, report generation, and information organization are some of my key strengths.
 - 📰 I handle content development by participating in outreach, gathering relevant information from various news articles, and examining ongoing projects.
-- ✍️ I have a passion for creating social media content and actively seek out interesting ways to interact with followers.
+- ✍️ I am passionate about creating social media content and actively seek out interesting ways to interact with followers.
 - 🌟 Good interpersonal skills and problem-solving ability while performing tasks with minimal or no supervision.

 ### Services Offered: